 The real-time usage and generation of data have been growing exponentially over the years.
-Managing these huge volumes of data has been a herculean task and deriving valuable business insights from this pool of unprocessed data has been even more difficult.
+Managing these huge volumes of data has been a herculean task and deriving valuable business insights from this pool of unprocessed data has been even more difficult, hence logistics companies in India are looking for technology to help out and ease the problem.

 Big Data is a term which has become quite familiar over the years and has also been considered to be an integral part of any business type which requires to process data and obtain insights from them.
-Supply chain managers have also explored the capabilities of big data in logistics but in a way so as to keep multiplying the velocity, variety, and volume of data which comes into the entire organizational system as it is defined.
-The skill of supply chain managers lies in efficiently managing this data and filtering out what they actually need and what they ought to ignore.
+With respect to the high volume of data, the skill of supply chain managers lies in efficiently managing this data and filtering out what they actually need and what they ought to ignore.

 Getting data through big data in logistics: